Lookahead Sample Reward Guidance for Test-Time Scaling of Diffusion Models: Preliminaries

 As this paradigm is commonly used in real-world generative services, we primarily focus on text-to-image (T2I) diffusion models~\cite{rombach2022high,podell2024sdxl}, which constitute the most widely adopted application domain of diffusion models.
 In T2I diffusion models, text $\rvc$ is used as a conditioning signal for the score network, i.e., $\score(\rvx_t, t, \rvc) := \nabla_{\rvx_t} \log p_{\param}(\rvx_t \mid \rvc)$.\footnote{Note that commercial text-to-image diffusion models typically operate in latent space; for simplicity, we denote the diffusion variable as $\rvx_0$ throughout this paper.} T2I models generate samples from $p_{\param}(\rvx_0|\rvc)$ by solving \cref{eq:reverse_sde}.
 We assume access to a pre-trained T2I diffusion model $\score$.

 \textbf{Problem definition:} The goal of test-time scaling is to generate samples that are better aligned with human intent.
 Let $ r:\mathcal{X}_0 \times \mathcal{C} \rightarrow \mathbb{R}$ denote a reward function that reflects human intent, with $\mathcal{X}_0$ being the domain of the final sample $\rvx_0$ and $\mathcal{C}$ the domain of the text prompt $\rvc$.
-The reward function $r$ could be human preference scores, compiler feedback, correctness on math problems, or a differentiable neural reward model~\cite{xu2023imagereward}.
+The reward function $r$ could be human preference scores or a differentiable neural reward model~\cite{xu2023imagereward}.
 To achieve this goal, recent approaches~\cite{bansal2024universal,singhal2025a} focus on sampling from a reward-tilted distribution, defined as:

 where $\lambda$ is a hyperparameter that controls the strength of the reward.
 To generate samples from the resulting target distribution $p_{\param}^{r}$, we need to compute the corresponding time-dependent \textit{target Stein score}: